-Opposition parties question setting up of PM CARES Fund, allege it lacks transparency
+Govt, Opposition trade fire on PM CARES Fund in Lok Sabha

 "The question of transparency and accountability is the main issue I want to highlight," he said.

-Opposing the Bill, Manickam Tagore (Congress) also raised the issue of transparency in the PM CARES Fund.
+Intervening in the debate Minister of State for Finance Thakur asserted that the PM CARES Fund has been brought with full transparency.

-Parliament's monsoon session likely to be cut short, may end by mid-next week
+Parliament's monsoon session likely to be cut short as ministers, MPs test coronavirus positive

-But PM CARES Fund is outside the ambit of Parliament and CAG, he said.

-"What was the need of a private trust with the Council of Ministers as trustee indicating a conflict of interest," Tagore said.

-Echoing similar views, Gautham Sigamani Pon (DMK) alleged that the PM CARES Fund is "clearly a private trust".

-Considering the trying times, Sigamani said, the government should consider reducing tax rather than cutting TDS.
+The members of PM CARES fund are the prime minister, the home minster, the finance minister and the defence minster.
+But in the case of Prime Minister''s National Relief Fund (PMNRF), the Congress president was also a member.

+"Why was the Indian National Congress (INC) president a member of PMNRF," he asked the Congress members, alleging that the PMNRF was controlled by "a family".

-Mahua Moitra (TMC) too opposed the Bill.
+Mahua Moitra (TMC) opposed the Bill.
 She said the PM CARES Fund is against public interest as it is not answerable to Parliament even though it collects funds from the public.

 She said that 38 public sector companies contributed Rs 2,100 crore to the Fund.